mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

 So there's no entry for login in the SMS `slurm.conf`.
 To fix that:

 1. Run `slurmd -C` on the login node to capture its correct CPU specifications.
+Copy that line to your laptop's clipboard.
-2. Make a new entry in the SMS `slurm.conf` of `NodeName=login` followed by all the `slurmd -C` output from the previous step.
+2. On the SMS, run `nano /etc/slurm/slurm/slurm.conf` and make a new line of all the `slurmd -C` output from the previous step (pasted from your laptop clipboard).
+3. Save and exit `nano` by pressing `Ctrl-X` and then Enter.
-3. Reload the new Slurm configuration everywhere (well, everywhere functional) with `sudo scontrol reconfigure` on the SMS.
+4. Reload the new Slurm configuration everywhere (well, everywhere functional) with `sudo scontrol reconfigure` on the SMS.
-4. ssh back to the login node and restart slurmd, since it wasn't able to respond to the `scontrol reconfigure` from the previous step (`sudo ssh login systemctl restart slurmd` on the SMS).
+5. ssh back to the login node and restart slurmd, since it wasn't able to respond to the `scontrol reconfigure` from the previous step (`sudo ssh login systemctl restart slurmd` on the SMS).

 Now an `sinfo` should work on the login node: